Catawissa Mountain: Hydrology

 Several tributaries of the lower reaches of Catawissa Creek originate on Catawissa Mountain.
-A number of these tributaries are affected by acid deposition.
+Many of these tributaries are impaired from acid deposition from abandoned mine drainage.
 Roaring Creek is also close to the western side of the mountain.

 Catawissa Creek cuts a gap between Catawissa Mountain and Nescopeck Mountain at the community of Mainville.
 The creek also flows parallel to Catawissa Mountain downstream of this gap.

 There are vernal pools on Catawissa Mountain in Beaver Township and Roaring Creek Township.

 History and etymology

-The word Catawissa comes from the Algonquin word Gatawissi, meaning "growing fat".
+The word Catawissa may come from the Delaware or Shawanese words meaning "pure water."

 There was at least one Native American village in Catawissa, near Catawissa Mountain, and possibly several villages during different time periods.
 Historically, a road known as the Mine Gap Road climbed up Catawissa Mountain.
 In the past, a road led from the valley of the Schuylkill River to Catawissa via the southern part of the mountain.
 The Reading Road also passed from Catawissa to Philadelphia via the mountain.

+Colliers in the 1800s used the forests of Catawissa Mountain to supply charcoal for local iron furnaces.
+Flat areas signifying former charcoal pits may still be found throughout the mountain.

 J.H.
 Beers stated in his 1915 book Historical and Biographical Annals of Columbia and Montour Counties, Pennsylvania that the height of Catawissa Mountain was estimated to be 1600 ft.
 The same author described the mountain as "majestic" and "towering" in his book.

 Since at least 2001, the Columbia-Montour Amateur Radio Club has had a receiver on Catawissa Mountain.